Updated: May 12

 #9: Taro Slush Bubble Tea

 Another classic - if you’ve ever had bubble tea, you definitely know about taro.
 If you don’t, maybe just imagine the purple-flecked potato of your dreams.
 This special root vegetable is used in savory and sweet applications all over Asia, as well as in places such as New Zealand and Hawaii.
 When used for bubble tea, the result is a fabulously purple, creamy drink with a sweet taste that’s almost like cookies and cream.
 For a unique twist on this lavender classic, try it blended.
-Sharetea does a great version of the taro slushy with a sweet pudding in place of the tapioca pearls.
+Sharetea does a great version of the Taro ice blended with a sweet pudding in place of the tapioca pearls.
 While some places do offer this option, making it at home is as simple as mixing up your taro powder with some milk or water, and throwing it in the blender with a handful of ice!
-I’d point you in the direction of this taro powder, as it’s absolutely just as good as the boba shops (thank me later).

 Here we go, working our way up the milk tea ladder!
 By now, you’ve probably gotten the milk tea gist - but can you imagine it with something truly floral?
 While butterfly pea flower tea provides a faint earthiness, rose milk tea really brings a flowery flavor.
-In most preparations of this drink, the recipe includes black tea and a concentrated rose syrup to best highlight the flower’s natural essence.
+In most preparations of this drink, the recipe includes black tea and concentrated rose syrup to best highlight the flower’s natural essence.
 While some say rose-infused tea dates back to the Han Dynasty in China, it’s been gaining modern popularity everywhere you can enjoy bubble tea - perhaps surprisingly, It’s become a staple flavor available at most boba shops.
-If you’re looking for the best, I suggest you head over to Spot Dessert Bar in NYC - they have a real gift for working with unique flavors like rose, and will give you a fantastically pink drink that won’t disappoint!
+Check out this luscious recipe from here!

 #6: Roasted Barley Milk Tea

 For the more “mature” bubble tea drinker, roasted barley is a truly delicious and special option.
 Just like it sounds, the tea is made from an infusion of barley that has been roasted, giving the brew a deep toasty flavor that is very comforting.
 In fact, this tea is served in parts of Korea in place of drinking water and is beloved both iced and hot.
 Because the tea is just slightly bitter, adding the milk and sweetness of tapioca pearls balances things and adds a surprising bit of whimsy to this traditional beverage.
 Personally, I think this one just begs to be made at home, so you can drink it on the couch under a blanket.
-Here’s the best recipe I could find - roasted barley bubble tea, start to finish - you won’t regret it.
+They see it here: The Tasty Choice.

 #5: Red Bean Milk Tea